IGME-RIT/Basic_InputOutput_NumberGuessingGame/README.md

 # Basic Input/Output NumberGuessing Game

 This tutorial is a number guessing game where illustrates the use of selection statements and standard output.
-It relates to the concept of unsigned char, function srand, function target, function printf, function rand, function c_str, ternary operator.
+It relates to the concept of unsigned char, function srand, function target, function printf, function rand, function c_str.

 # Setup